Ricardo Morales (intelligence agent)

-Ricardo Morales Navarette (June 14, 1939 – December 20, 1983), also known by the moniker "El Mono", was a Cuban exile and agent of the United States Central Intelligence Agency.
-He also worked for the DISIP, or Venezuelan intelligence service, and as an informant for the US Federal Bureau of Investigation, Central Intelligence Agency, and Drug Enforcement Administration.
+Ricardo Morales Navarrete (June 14, 1939 – December 20, 1982), also known by the moniker "El Mono", was a Cuban exile and agent of the United States Central Intelligence Agency.
+He also worked for the DISIP, or Venezuelan intelligence service, and as an informant for the U.S. FBI, CIA, and DEA.

 Biography

 Ricardo Morales was born in Havana, Cuba on June 14, 1939.
 He fled Cuba and came to the United States in 1960.
-He worked for the US Central Intelligence Agency (CIA) for a period, including a stint in the Congo in 1964, where he claimed to have killed hundreds while serving as a mercenary.
+He worked for the U.S. Central Intelligence Agency (CIA) for a period, including a stint in the Congo in 1964, where he claimed to have killed hundreds while serving as a mercenary.
 He also worked in Miami while the CIA was looking to destabilize the Fidel Castro government in Cuba, and took part in the Bay of Pigs Invasion of Cuba in 1961.
 A report in the New York Times said that within the CIA, Morales was known for his "quick wits and courage".

+Morales has been a subject of discussion in relation to the assassination of John F. Kennedy.
+According to Morales son, Ricardo Morales Jr., his father told both him and his brother that "I didn’t do it but I was in Dallas two days before waiting for orders.
+We were the cleaning crew just in case something bad had to be done".
+He further said that he saw Lee Harvey Oswald at a CIA training camp and recognised him when his picture was circulated in the aftermath of the assassination.

-In 1968 Cuban exile militant Orlando Bosch was arrested and tried for firing a bazooka at a Polish freighter.
+In 1968, Cuban exile militant Orlando Bosch was arrested and tried for firing a bazooka at a Polish freighter.
 Morales, as an informant for the FBI, had infiltrated Bosch's group "Cuban Power", described by the government as a terrorist group.
 Morales taped his conversations with Bosch, and also gave him bogus explosives that were later used in a bomb placed on a British freight ship.
 As an FBI informant, Morales was among those who testified against Bosch at the trial, and the recordings of their conversations showed Bosch's knowledge of explosions on board foreign ships.
 Initially, Morales was among those arrested for the bombings, but was released as an informer.
 His testimony contributed to Bosch's conviction and imprisonment.
 Over the years, Morales would also serve as an informant for the Central Intelligence Agency and the Drug Enforcement Administration.